vojtechkral/bard/doc/book/bard.toml.md

 # bard.toml Reference

 This is a list of fields recognized in the `bard.toml` settings file.\
-Most of the fields are optional, only a few are required; these are marked as such.
+Most of the fields are optional; only a few are required; these are marked as such.

 <div class="thin-code">

 ```toml
 version = 2
 ```
-*Required.* Major version of bard this project was created with.
+*Required.* Major version of Bard this project was created with.
 Used for compatibility checks.

 ```toml
 songs = "*.md"